Lungs is the commonest site of Tuberculosis (TB) infection in children and adults.

 - In such cases flexible bronchoscopy is of immense help.
 We would be able to directly see any signs of TB in the airways.
 We would also be able to take a sample from the area involved and send for detailed examination to the laboratory.

-Is all this detailed examination important or can we treat on symptoms and Xrays?
+Is all this detailed examination important or can we treat Tuberculosis (TB) on the basis of symptoms and Xrays?

 - This testing is very important since it would help us confirm the disease and also let us know to which drugs the bacteria is sensitive.